syntaxsurge/pack-trace/docs/youtube-demo-script.md

 - Shot: Click ‘Deploy Preview’ → environment form.
 - VO: “For testing here, I’ll use Deploy Preview, then fill PackTrace environment variables: Supabase URL, anon key, service role key, Hedera topic and operator, and keep network as testnet.”
 - Shot: Click Deploy; wait for atlasnetwork.app URL → open it.
-- VO: “We’re live on the Deploy Preview.
-I’ll log in as Manufacturer, create a new batch, confirm the on‑chain timeline, and then move on to the solutions.”
+- VO: “And we’re live on the Deploy Preview.
+I’ll log in as Manufacturer, create a new batch to fully exercise the flow, and confirm the on‑chain interaction and history are updating in real time—then we’ll dive straight into the solutions.”

 ## 2. Solution (0:20–0:45)
 - Shot: Stay on hero; hover “Get Started”